byronka/minum/docs/development_handbook.md

 ------------

 Minum is a framework with most of the components needed to build a web application, including a web server and a database.
-The major paradigm is to stay simple, but high-quality, and avoid third-party dependencies whenever possible.
+The major paradigm is to stay simple and high-quality, avoiding third-party dependencies whenever possible.

 Why?
 ----

-To have a working example of the programming technique I offer to colleagues and clients.
-This was an experiment.
-The hypothesis was: If I take all my [beliefs](#theme) about software development and apply them in the most idealistic manner possible, I think it will enable productivity far exceeding ordinary development practices.
+To have a working example of the programming techniques I offer to colleagues and clients.
+My hypothesis was if I take all my [beliefs](#theme) about software development and apply them in the most idealistic manner possible, I think it will enable incredible productivity.

 The experiment is still ongoing, but I have seen some interim benefits.